The aim and principles of risk management

 Wärtsilä complies with the law and its own internal policies and procedures everywhere the company does business.
 Wärtsilä's Code of Conduct is the key guideline for all employees globally.
 Wärtsilä is committed to high ethical standards and integrity in its Businesses, and to preventing corruption and violations of the principles set forth in the Code of Conduct, as well as in Wärtsilä's Anti-Corruption and Compliance Reporting policies.
 Compliance processes are embedded in all of the Businesses, and the responsibility for compliance and awareness of ethics and integrity is that of all Wärtsilä employees.
 Wärtsilä is fully committed to compliance with the anti-corruption laws and statutes.
 Wärtsilä's Anti-Corruption Policy absolutely forbids any kind of corruption and bribery, and the top management of the company has a zero-tolerance policy regarding corruption and fraud.

 The Compliance function promotes Group wide compliance and continuously strives to raise awareness of the risk of corruption and bribery and other misconduct.
 It is primarily responsible for creating and enforcing Group level policies and procedures, training programmes, internal compliance investigations, managing the consequences of misconduct, and reporting.
 The continuous development of Wärtsilä's compliance programme and nurturing the company’s commendable ethical culture are pivotal tasks for the Compliance function.
 Moreover, Compliance supports and cooperates with the Businesses and other corporate functions in their risk management efforts.
-In 2016, Wärtsilä’s Board of Management initiated a Group-wide programme for strengthening Wärtsilä’s Code of Conduct.
-The programme aims to increase employees’ understanding on how the Code of Conduct impacts the everyday work at all Wärtsilä locations wherever Wärtsilä operates.
+Wärtsilä has a Group-wide programme for strengthening its Code of Conduct which aims to increase employees’ understanding on how the Code of Conduct impacts the everyday work at all Wärtsilä locations wherever Wärtsilä operates.

 While Wärtsilä is aware of the risk of being subject to fraud by external business parties, and that the risk of corruption and fraud is heightened in many markets where the company operates, Wärtsilä maintains its highly ethical practices at all times.
 Full compliance with its stringent anti-corruption regime, including policies to prevent the corruption and bribery risk of third parties, is demanded by Wärtsilä.